DIY Vertical Herb Garden Ideas For Small Urban Apartments

 City living often means making the most out of tiny spaces, especially when it comes to growing fresh herbs.
 Even in the smallest urban apartments, it’s totally possible to enjoy a kitchen full of basil, mint, or chives—all thanks to vertical herb gardens.
-I’ve personally squeezed greenery onto balconies and even window ledges, and these DIY solutions have always been super helpful for keeping things neat and lively, without any clutter.

 Why Build a Vertical Herb Garden in Your Apartment?